 We love incorporating meatless meals into our rotation.
 Quinoa stuffed peppers are a favourite around here.
 Sardine Pasta is another quick and easy recipe.

 Eggs are a great way to pack in some protein.
 We always have hard-boiled eggs in the fridge for snacking.
-Perfect for on the go any time of the day, and also ready to whip up some flavoured devilled eggs too.
+Ready to whip up some devilled eggs or an egg salad wrap.
+Have you ever tried Pickled Eggs?
+By far the most popular post on my blog.

 - lentils (pre-cooked or canned)